Home

 One Touch at a Time by Aladar Kogler, 2005.
 The psychology and tactics of competitive fencing, by an Olympic coach and noted sports psychologist.

 Fencing and the Master by László Szabó, 1977, 1997.
 Forward by Dr. Eugene Hamori, a student of Szabó’s, in the 1997 edition.
-The best book ever written on the subject of teaching fencing.
-Excellent material on theory and other aspects of fencing.
-The fencing coach’s vade-mecum.
-Szabó was one of Italo Santelli’s protégés and a close friend of Dr. Francis Zold.
+The best book ever written on the subject of teaching fencing: the fencing coach’s vade-mecum.
+Highly recommended.
+Excellent material on theory and other aspects of fencing, besides the practical.
+Intermediate to advanced fencers will also find it useful, in particular for its sections on tactics, preparation, drilling, and stealing distance.
+Szabó, who trained a number of Hungarian champions, was one of Italo Santelli’s three protégés and a close friend of Dr. Francis Zold.

 Theory, Methods and Exercises in Fencing by Ziemowit Wojciechowski, 1986(?).
 By a world-class fencer and master.
 Foil-based, but still an excellent book for fencers and coaches of all three weapons.
-Good information on evaluating and dealing with an opponent’s tactical style.
+Good information on evaluating and dealing with an opponent’s tactical style, especially in foil, although, again, still useful in epee and saber.

 (Modern Non- Electrical Technique)